ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
 After implementing the optimizations I’m about…</blockquote>

 <h3>4.
-Stop Rewatching Tutorials.
-Study Like This 🚀 - <a href="https://medium.com/@javaScriptwithvinay/stop-rewatching-tutorials-study-like-this-5a342e7758bb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Node.js Application to EC2 with Nginx: A Step-by-Step Guide - <a href="https://medium.com/@faizkhan3597/deploying-a-node-js-application-to-ec2-with-nginx-a-step-by-step-guide-abc366eb1169" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Faiz Ahmed`**

-<blockquote>📌 Learn how to break the cycle of passive learning and adopt an active study approach to master coding efficiently.</blockquote>
+<blockquote>If you’re looking to deploy your Node.js application to production, AWS EC2 provides a reliable and scalable solution.
+In this…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>